sinaptia/active_authentication/README.md

 $ rails g active_authentication:omniauthable
 ```

+The User model has many Authentication models associated, to allow you to connect your user with multiple third party services if required.

 By adding the `:omniauthable` concern to your `User` model, the following routes will be added to your app:

 * `/auth/:provider` to redirect your users to the provider consent screen
 * `/auth/:provider/callback` to actually sign in/sign up with the given providers

-The sign in/sign up views will show a link to sign in or sign up with each provider you configured if and only if you set the `ActiveAuthentication.omniauth_providers` setting in your ActiveAuthentication initializer.
+The sign in and sign up views will show a link to sign in or sign up with each provider you configured if and only if you set the `ActiveAuthentication.omniauth_providers` setting in your ActiveAuthentication initializer.

 ## Customization